How to configure memcached on managed servers

 Memcached can significantly help improve site performance.

-If you have a Turbo Boost or Turbo Max Web Hosting account, you should use the A2 Optimized plugin to configure and manage memcached for many popular web applications (such as WordPress, Drupal, Joomla, and several others).
+If you have a Turbo Velocity or Turbo Nitro Web Hosting account, you should use the A2 Optimized plugin to configure and manage memcached for many popular web applications (such as WordPress, Drupal, Joomla, and several others).
 The following information only applies if you want to use memcached in an application you have developed yourself, or if you are using an application that the A2 Optimized plugin does not support.

 Managed VPS and Dedicated servers